jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 of reserves that are taken out.
 The amount of LP tokens provided by the caller is taken from the `msg_amount()`.
 From the SRC20 tutorial you should remember that the `msg_amount()` will return the amount for any Asset Id sent with the call.
 This might not seem to be what we want.
-We want to verify that the Asset Id sent is the Default Asset Id if this contract.
+We must verify that the Asset Id sent is the Default Asset Id of this contract.
-Don't worry, this will be ensured later when burning tokens, as you cannot really burn other tokens than those minted by our contract (Don't forget that to burn tokens in the UTXO model they need to be first sent to the contract).
+Don't worry, this will be ensured later when burning tokens, as you cannot really burn other tokens than those minted by our contract (remember that to burn tokens in the UTXO model they need to be first sent to the contract).

 Now we can calculate how many tokens are we getting out: